AI4Finance-Foundation/FinGPT/README.md

 # FinGPT: ChatGPT for FinTech

+DO NOT expect Wall Street to open-source LLMs nor open APIs.

 We focus on ChatGPT applications in FinTech, to show the power of ChatGPT in finance.

 The data sources and our wapper for large language models (LLM) are put separately in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)